Our research focuses on four key sources of renewable energy - water, wind, solar energy, and bioenergy.

-We have a long track record of generic and applied research into extracting power from waves and have developed a wide range of devices, from inception to scaled testing in our excellent wave tank facilities.
+We have a long track record of research into extracting power from waves and have developed a wide range of devices, from inception to scaled testing in our excellent wave tank facilities.
 We are currently investigating the potential of multi-axis wave energy converters that could improve power capture for a new generation of devices.

 Our research focuses on devices for tidal stream energy generation.
 One of our latest projects is investigating multi-element high-lift devices.
-These devices will offer significantly improved operational performance, improving the overall energy yield in both spring and neap tidal cycles.
+These will offer significantly improved operational performance, augmenting the overall energy yield in both spring and neap tidal cycles.
 We are also involved with a number of regional tidal barrage proposals.

-Hydro-power turbines produce one fifth of the entire world's electricity and our research focusses on the exploitation of hydropower by converting water pressure into air pressure, which allows the use of much smaller, less-expensive turbines running in the air, eliminating the need for a step-up gearbox to drive the generator.
+Hydropower turbines produce one-fifth of the entire world's electricity.
+Our research focuses on exploiting hydropower by converting water pressure into air pressure.
+This allows the use of much smaller, less expensive and faster turbines running in the air, eliminating the need for a step-up gearbox to drive the generator.
 The system under development uses siphons, bridging the weir or barrage.
 The aeration of the water makes the system attractive for use in water treatment plants.

 Lancaster is also world-leading in quantum dot research and this is currently being exploited to investigate materials and devices for solar and waste heat electricity and direct solar hydrogen production.

 Knowledge Transfer Partnership with United Utilities Water